Asia and the World in the Asian Century

 - ACI.
 Amartya Sen on development on Youtube

 4. Economic catchup in Asia

-(iii) public investment in infrastructure (reference: World Economic Forum data on infrastructure).
+-- Public investment in infrastructure (World Economic Forum data).
+HK and Singapore lead way.
 Issue of wasteful infrastructure spending in Japan and China.

-Most countries in Southeast and South Asia, which have been much less successful, are much weaker when it comes to education, infrastructure and ease of doing business.
-And many of these same countries now have large, youthful workforces who are not well education, and who have trouble finding jobs.
+Overall, East Asia strong infrastructure, ease of doing business and education.
+Demography now a negative.
+Most countries in Southeast and South Asia, much less successful, much weaker for education, infrastructure and ease of doing business.
+Now have large, youthful workforces who are not well educated, and who have trouble finding jobs.

 - MSNBC - How Shanghai (China) Schools Outperform The Entire World On Tests